 Go island hopping

 Townsville is close to a number of spectacular islands.
-Magnetic Island is a 20 minute ferry ride away or take a short helicopter flight to Orpheus Island, a stunning national park.
+Magnetic Island is a 20-minute ferry ride away, or you can take a short helicopter flight to Orpheus Island, a stunning national park.
 Hinchinbrook Island is part of the Wet Tropics World Heritage Area and Australia's largest island national park.
-It is home to the Thorsborne Trail, a 32 kilometre (20 mile) hike through spectacular wilderness.
+It is home to the Thorsborne Trail, a 32-kilometre (20-mile) hike through spectacular wilderness.

 Explore above and below the water

 Scuba divers won't want to miss the SS Yongala, one of the world's great wreck dives.
 Fishing enthusiasts should head to Burdekin, a one-hour drive south of Townsville to fish for barramundi and mud crabs in the rivers and estuaries.
 Burdekin is also famous for being the sugar capital of Australia.
 The Ross River, which flows through the city, is often used by locals for waterskiing, fishing and kayaking.

 Around 90 kilometres (56 miles) north of Townsville is the Paluma Range National Park.
 Fringed by rainforest, the park offers beautiful spots to relax, camp, walk and enjoy watching birds, butterflies and other native wildlife.
 The traditional name for the Paluma Range is Munan Gumburu, which means "misty mountain".
 The stunning Jourama Falls are framed by rainforest and if you bring your tent or caravan, you can spend the night here at the camping area.

 Make your trip happen